grafana/agent/docs/rfcs/xxxx-river.md

 ### Why an embedded language?

-Embedded languages are typically known for the ability for maintainers of the project to expose APIs to users of the embedded language, such as the Lua API used by Neovim.
+We are using the term "embedded languages" to refer to languages typically known for the ability for maintainers of the project to expose APIs to users of the embedded language, such as the Lua API used by Neovim.
 Embedded languages typically imply tight integration with the application embedding them, as opposed to something like YAML which is a language consumed once at load time.

 An embedded language is a good fit for Flow: